« Back to Where We Work

 In Swaziland, ICAP works to strengthen health systems and support the national response to HIV.

 We began partnering with the Government of the Kingdom of Swaziland in 2005 with an initial focus on reducing mother-to-child transmission of HIV and then on supporting the rapid scale-up of comprehensive HIV care and treatment.
 ICAP now provides technical leadership at a national level, working with the Ministry of Health (MOH) to develop HIV programs and policy, and supports the scale-up of HIV care and treatment in three of Swaziland’s four regions.
 ICAP also leads nursing and midwifery education projects and conducts HIV research initiatives.
-Our partners include PEPFAR, local NGOs, and universities and educational institutions.
+Our partners include local NGOs, universities and educational institutions.